arbor-sim/arbor/doc/morphology.rst

 ~~~~~~~~~~~~~~~

 Here we present a series of morphology examples of increasing complexity.
-The examples use the Python API, and to simplify illustration, are two-dimensional
-with the z-dimension set to zero.
+The examples use the Python API are two-dimensional, with the z-dimension set to zero.

 .. _morph-tree1: